 In the discretion of the administrative law judge, and whether or not a case has been on the conference calendar, conferences may be scheduled on application of either party or sua sponte.

-(a) All parties are required to attend conferences as scheduled unless timely application is made to the administrative law judge.
+(a) All parties are required to appear at conferences as scheduled unless timely application is made to the administrative law judge.
 Participants must be prompt and prepared to begin on time.
 No particular format for conducting the conference is required.
 The structure of the conference may be tailored to the circumstances of the particular case.
-The administrative law judge may propose mediation and, where the parties consent, may refer the parties to the Center for Mediation Services or other qualified mediators.
-In the discretion of the administrative law judge, conferences may be conducted by telephone.
+The administrative law judge may propose mediation and, where the parties consent, may refer the parties to the Center for Creative Conflict Resolution or other qualified mediators.

 (b) At the conference, all parties must be fully prepared to discuss all aspects of the case, including the formulation and simplification of issues, the possibility of obtaining admissions or stipulations of fact and of admissibility or authenticity of documents, the order of proof and of witnesses, discovery issues, legal issues, pre-hearing applications, scheduling, and settlement of the case.